simon-k1993/WebAPI-Angular-Project-E-CommerceFinalVersion/README.md

 Freddie's Little Petstore - E-commerce Web Application

+Setting Up and Running the App requirements:

+1.Visual Studio(for the backend)
+2.Visual Studio Code(for the frontend)
+3.Node.js and npm (Node Package Manager)(for the frontend)

 Freddie's Little Petstore is an e-commerce web application that specializes in offering a variety of products for dogs, including food, clothes, accessories, and toys.
 The store is named after its mascot, a charming little dog named Freddie.

 Overview